akilli/editor/README.md

 ### `Enter` key handling

-After adding the first widget into the content area, you can also use the `Enter` key to add a new paragraph.
+After adding the first widget into the content area, you can also use the `Enter` key to add a new one.
+In most cases this will be a new paragraph.
 Depending on the widget, this new paragraph will be created inside the widget itself or on top-level.

-Within lists the `Enter` key will add a new list item, within tables either a new row or new column.
+Within lists the `Enter` key will add a new list item.
+Within tables it's either a new row or new column, depending on wheter a row or a column currently is focused.

+### `Backspace` key handling

+Certain editable elements like p. e. paragraphs and headings remove themselves if they contain no text and the `Backspace` key is pressed.
+Other (pseudo) elements like p. e. table rows and colums do the same.

 ### Sortable elements